thanacpr-git/eks-upgrade/upgrade-data-plane.md

    ![assets](/assets/dp-3-compute-tab.jpg)

 9. Click "Update now" next to the version number.
 A new window will pop up, showing the "Rolling update" strategy.
-Click "Update" to confirm
+Click "Update" to confirm.

    ![assets](/assets/dp-4-update-confirm.jpg)